davtango/MIPS-Processor/README.md

 My goal for this project is to implement both their presented multi-cycled and pipelined processor designs in SystemVerilog and produce test benches to verify their functionality.

-In this folder there will be three folders for each micro-architecture: Single-cycled, Multi-cycled, and Pipelined.
+In this repository there will be three folders for each micro-architecture: Single-cycled, Multi-cycled, and Pipelined.
 The single-cycled folder will contain mostly reference HDL code from the textbook which I will use as a starting point.